rk-ramakrishna/git_learnings/README.md

 **Note:**

 Git diff is a bit tricky.
-Comparsion of files typicllay based on below work flow <br/>
+Comparison of files typically  based on below work flow <br/>

 1. Git starts comparing file xxxx in working directory with file xxxx in staging area. <br/>
-   If file xxxx not exist in staging area, then it compares xxxx file avilable in local repository. <br/><br/>
+   If file xxxx not exist in staging area, then it compares xxxx file available  in local repository. <br/><br/>

 2. If user wants to compar file xxxx in staging area with xxxx in local repository, user should use command **git diff --staged xxxx**    <br/>
    Please make a note that, different versions of files in different levels. so while using diff command, you have to understand files and their levels. <br/><br/>